gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 greater part of us and sold into slavery the rest so they could grow coffee on our land.
 It was still a new thing in the north at such years, the black gold for which would be given far more than cassava or rice.
-Their spies had come first among us to find our weaknesses, then---
+Their spies had come first among us to find our weaknesses, then—

 Spies.
 That was part of it too.
 I snorted again and shook my head.
 Spies and evil stepmothers?
 What nonsense was this that Ishad had brought to me?
 I needed